 Chinese, b.
 1961

-Born in the urban township of Fonglin, in the Huatung Valley of eastern Taiwan, Wu Ching Ju learned at an early age of the ancient traditions of China.
-After secondary education she became particularly interested in the art of flower arranging, with its emphasis on simplicity, elegance and harmony.
+Wu Ching Ju was born on 17 August, 1961, in the urban township of Fenglin in the Huatung Valley of Eastern Taiwan.
+She learnt about the ancient traditions of China from an early age, above all, to love and respect her ancestors and all living things.
+After secondary education, she became particularly interested in the art of flower arranging, with its emphasis on simplicity, elegance and harmony.

-After 16 years of village life that taught her love and respect for her ancestors and for all living things, Wu moved with her family to Taipei, Taiwan and studied design and oriental humanities.
-Soon after her marriage, she moved to the U.S. where she began to express herself through painting and calligraphy.
-During those years, Wu began to understand the difference between Eastern and Western aesthetics, and she decided to make a new kind of Chinese beauty - one that could be touched.
+Wu moved with her family to Taipei, Taiwan, and studied design and oriental humanities.
+Soon after her marriage, she moved to the United States, where she began to express herself through painting and calligraphy.
+During those years, Wu began to explore the differences between Eastern and Western aesthetics and she was inspired to create a new kind of Chinese beauty, giving it a three-dimensional form by using the Western technique of bronze casting.
 ‘I use the simplest lines from Chinese paintings in my sculptures, allowing these lines to manifest in the bronzes,’ she explains.